ariba-k/mastnu-disaster-response-project/README.md

 5. main.py: Contains the bulk of the connective code for the project.
 Specifically, responsible for generating tests, calling the scheduler, assessing results, and generating plots.

 ___
-Running With A Simple Example
+RUNNING WITH A SIMPLE EXAMPLE
 ----
 The current main.py file is configured to run a simple example.
 However due to the randomness of the generation, if for some reason the solver is not able to find a solution, you can increased the upper range for the variables m_nums_locations and m_map_sizes.
 Note: larger ranges causes increased run time.